 The Center and its co-counsel, Wilmer Cutler Pickering Hale and Dorr LLP, filed the Hutchinson case in 2007 on behalf of five named plaintiffs, the Brain Injury Association of MA (BIAMA) and the Stavros Center for Independent Living.
 Named after a 54 year old brain injury survivor who had spent the last ten years of her life in a nursing facility, Hutchinson sought to enforce the rights of institutionalized persons with brain injury to be free from discrimination and segregation in the provision of long-term care, and to receive integrated community services, as guaranteed by the ADA and the Medicaid Act.

-More information about Hutchinson v.
-Patrick, including the Settlement Agreement, can be found below:
+Documents related to Hutchinson v.
+Patrick, including the Amended Settlement Agreement, can be found below:

 Amended Complaint, part 1 of 2

 Amended Complaint, part 2 of 2

 Amended Settlement Agreement

 Press Release - June 20, 2013